thiomajid/AtomStudio/README.md

 ---

-## Here you have a sample of the home page.
+## Here you have an overview of the home page.

 ![A sample](assets/ressources/sample.png)